 Skip to main content

-Functional Components: The Modern Standard #09
+Functional Components: Modern React Standard Guide

-🧠 Section 1: The Core Concepts of Functional Components
+Core Concepts of Functional Components

-Before writing any code, it's crucial to understand the foundational theory.
-A functional component in React is, at its core, a JavaScript function that accepts a single "props" (properties) object as an argument and returns a React element.
+A functional component in React is a JavaScript function that accepts a props object as an argument and returns a React element.
+This simplicity is their strength: they are predictable, easy to reason about, test, and maintain.

 Key Principles:

-2.1 - Your First Functional Component
+How to Write Your First Functional Component

 // components/Greeting.jsx